MattiaBonfanti-CS/-IN4331-WDSM-Project/CONTRIBUTIONS.md

 .
 #### Taichi

-Worked on implementation of the payment service.
+Worked on implementation of the payment service, database sharding.

 #### Dyon

-Worked on implementation of the payment service.
+Worked on implementation of the payment service, database sharding.

 ### Issues